Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_17/05_Hack_it_Rocket_Reading•_._Duration_1_hour_1h.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/supplement/Ob49J/hack-it-rocket)

-I don't see any text provided for me to summarize.
-The text appears to be a table of contents or a list of assignments for a programming lesson, but it doesn't contain any specific information or concepts to summarize.
+There is no text provided for me to summarize.
+The text appears to be a lesson plan or instructional guide, outlining extensions and activities for a programming exercise on rockets.
+It mentions various methods and topics, such as using vectors, adding sounds, and implementing a fire method, but does not provide specific details or information that can be summarized.

-If you provide the text you'd like me to summarize, I'll be happy to assist you in condensing it into 14 sentences while preserving key information, formulae, and technical details.
+If you could provide the actual text or context, I would be happy to assist you in summarizing it into 8 sentences, preserving key information, formulae, links, and technical details.